h011o/pwn.college_Madhav/Comprehending Commands/Challenges.md

 ## What I learned
 The 'rm' command is used to delete files in a given directory.
 The syntax of the rm command is of the form:
-> user@domain:~$ rm [file name]
+> user@domain:~$ rm [file to be removed]

 # 9. moving files
- This challenge introduces us to the 'mv' command and asks us to move a file to a specific path
+This challenge introduces us to the 'mv' command and asks us to move a file into a specific path

 ## My solve
 **Flag:** `pwn.college{8O4Ymt9osErntDw1sEwSQnpLtDV.0VOxEzNxwSM5kjNzEzW}`